slalom/kafka-demo/README.md

 1. Get your local Kube up and running
 2. `terraform init terraform`
-3. `make kube.proxy`
+3. `make kube.proxy` and keep it running on the side

+### Provisioning

+1. `make provision`

+### Destroying

+1. `make tf.destroy`

 ### Kube dashboard

+1. Install the dashboar (it's purposefully not part of the solution): `helm install stable/kubernetes-dashboard --name kube-dashboard`
-1. `make dashboard.open`.
+2. `make dashboard.open`.
 This will open the web app and put the token in your clipboard
-2. Use the token from your clipboard
+3. Use the token from your clipboard

-### Provisioning

-1. `make provision`

 ## Accessing services